The best hotels in Sal

 The sweet spot is October or April.
 Temperatures sit at a comfortable 25-28°C, the trade winds keep things pleasant without being brutal, and Santa Maria Beach has actual space on it.
 Hotel prices drop noticeably. you can get mid-range rooms at $100-130/night that cost $160+ in January.
 July and August are genuinely rough: Harmattan dust from the Sahara reduces visibility and coats everything in a fine grit.

-Sal's best neighborhoods
+Sal's best hotel regions

 Santa Maria is where most visitors should stay: the beach is real, the restaurants are walkable, and you can actually leave the resort.
 Espargos and Murdeira are worth knowing about, but for first-timers, Santa Maria wins every time.